 This is not quite true because you might choose illness to help other wake up, for example, or to teach yourself or someone else a wonderful lesson.
 There is really no way to know this.

 This means that, in truth, no situation is necessarily better than another.
 It is simply a different variety of experience.
 For example, if a person had been healthy instead of having to stay home and rest, that person might have been run over by a car and killed.
 So who is to say that being perfectly healthy is better?
-In fact, perhaps one’s illness or other disability has somehow kept you alive.
+In fact, perhaps one’s illness or other disability may have kept the person alive.

-Many people lament that they are not wealthy. however, in truth, if you had been born very rich, for example, maybe you would have married a very conniving person who would have ruined your life and made you miserable.
-But because you did not have a lot of money, those types of men and women have avoided you, and you are far better off.
+Another example is that some people lament that they are not wealthy.
+However, in truth, if such a person had been born very rich, perhaps he or she would have attracted a very selfish mate who would have ruined their life.
+However, because the person did not have a lot of money, the selfish people were not attracted, and this was a benefit.

-I hope this kind of thinking does not seem fake.
+I hope this kind of thinking does not seem false or silly.
 It is, in fact, very real.
-It is just another way to look at things that, in fact, helps us to be grateful for what we have and stop complaining, regretting, worrying and fretting so much.
+It is just another way to look at things that can help one to be grateful for what one has and stop complaining, regretting, worrying and fretting so much.

 IS THE WORLD FAIR AND JUST?